0liNewton/IDS6938-SimulationTechniques/Homework2/Readme.md

 ###### Step D
 * **(d)- 4pts:** Generate random numbers in two-dimensions for a unit square.
 Plot the results for the different random number engines.
 The vertical axis should vary N in increasing order.
 The horizontal axis should show of the random number engines.

+NOT DONE YET

 ###### Step E

 * **(e)- 4pts:** Generate random numbers in two-dimensions for a unit square.
 Plot the results for the different distributions.
 The vertical axis should vary N in increasing order.
 The horizontal axis should show of the random number engines.
 (See [Random Numbers Webcourse page](https://webcourses.ucf.edu/courses/1246518/pages/random-numbers?module_item_id=10541423) for a rough idea what you should produce.)

+NOT DONE YET

 * **(f)- 4pts:** Repeat parts (d) and (e) with a unit circle.

+NOT DONE YET

 ##Part 2 - Snakes and Ladders (Discrete Event Markov Chains and Monte Carlo Simulations) (30 pts)